Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: The spectral flow on non-compact manifolds

 \subsection{Area enlargeable manifolds}

-For a long time, the index theory of Dirac operators has been applied to study positive scalar curvature problems on spin manifolds.
-Traditionally, it is carried out in even dimensions.\footnote{When the dimension is odd, one usually takes product with $S^1$ to convert to even-dimensional case.} In \cite{LiSuWang24}, Li, Su and Wang use the method of spectral flow to give a direct proof of Llarull's theorem \cite{Llarull98} (which is a question asked by Gromov \cite{Gromov23Four}) and its generalization in odd dimensions.
-Inspired by \cite{LiSuWang24}, in this subsection, we will apply the formula for the spectral flow on non-compact manifolds obtained above to provide a new proof of Gromov--Lawson's theorem about area enlargeable manifolds in odd dimensions.
+For a long time, the index theory of Dirac operators has been applied in the study of PSC problems on spin manifolds.
+Traditionally, it is carried out in even dimensions.
+And when the dimension is odd, one usually takes product with $S^1$ to convert to even-dimensional case.
+In \cite{LiSuWang24}, Li, Su and Wang use the method of spectral flow to give a direct proof of Llarull's theorem \cite{Llarull98} (which is a question asked by Gromov \cite{Gromov23Four}) and its generalization in odd dimensions.
+Inspired by it, in this subsection, we will apply the formula for the spectral flow on non-compact manifolds obtained above to provide a new proof of Gromov--Lawson's theorem about area enlargeable manifolds in odd dimensions.

 We first recall the notion of area enlargeable manifolds.